Grand Duke Vyacheslav Konstantinovich of Russia

-Grand Duke Vyacheslav Konstantinovich of Russia, (13 July 1862 - 27 February 1879), was a Romanov grand duke and the youngest son of Grand Duke Konstantin Nikolayevich of Russia and his wife Princess Alexandra of Saxe-Altenburg.
+Grand Duke Vyacheslav Konstantinovich of Russia (13 July 1862 - 27 February 1879) was a Romanov grand duke and the youngest son of Grand Duke Konstantin Nikolayevich of Russia and his wife Princess Alexandra of Saxe-Altenburg.
 The English form of his first name is Wenceslas.

 Biography

-Grand Duke Vyacheslav's monument in Pavlovsk.
+Grand Duke Vyacheslav's monument in Pavlovsk Palace.

 Vyacheslav, who was nicknamed "Slava," was the baby of the family and a family favorite.
 He was tall and used to joke that, when he died, his coffin would get stuck in a doorway of the Marble Palace.
 It really happened so when he died.
 At age sixteen, he complained suddenly of a splitting headache and violent illness.
 He lay with a Russian Orthodox icon on his pillow as his family surrounded him, urging him to breathe.
 He died within a week of brain inflammation.
-His mother later reported that she had seen the ghost of a white lady in the art gallery at Pavlovsk on the day before Vyacheslav became ill.
+His mother later reported that she had seen the ghost of a white lady in the art gallery at Pavlovsk Palace on the day before Vyacheslav became ill.
 She took the apparition as a portent of death.
 His brother Grand Duke Constantine Constantinovich of Russia later recalled, as he walked in Vyacheslav's funeral procession, how much Vyacheslav enjoyed drawing funeral processions in great detail.